Char Dham Yatra Route Map – A Voyage to the Divine

 The following are some of the rituals performed at Yamunotri during the Char Dham Yatra:

-• Yamunotri temple visit – The main ritual of Yamunotri Char Dham Yatra is the visit to the Yamunotri Temple, dedicated to Goddess Yamuna.
-Moreover, pilgrims take a holy dip in the hot springs of Yamunotri before visiting the temple to offer prayers and seek blessings from the goddess.
+• Yamunotri temple visit – Visit to the Yamunotri Temple, dedicated to Goddess Yamuna and a holy dip in the hot springs of Yamunotri before visiting the temple.

 • Yamuna Aarti – Aarti is a ceremonial worship performed using lamps, incense, and other offerings.
-The evening Yamuna Aarti is a significant ritual, where pilgrims gather to witness the traditional ceremony performed by temple priests.
-This is usually accompanied by chanting of mantras and devotional songs.
+The evening Yamuna Aarti is a significant ritual.

-• Holy dip in Yamuna River – Taking a holy dip in the Yamuna River near the temple is considered auspicious and purifying.
-Pilgrims believe that the sacred waters of the Yamuna River have the power to cleanse sins and bestow blessings.
+• Holy dip in the Yamuna River – Taking a holy dip in the Yamuna River near the temple is considered auspicious and purifying.

 • Poojas and Hawans – Various poojas (ritualistic prayers) and hawans (sacred fire offerings) are performed by the priests at the Yamunotri Temple on behalf of pilgrims, to seek blessings and divine protection during the Char Dham Yatra.